n-ii-ma/API-Practice-2.0/README.md

 # Users API

-A RESTfull API built with Express for CRUD operations on an array of users.
+A RESTful API built with Express for CRUD operations on an array of users.

 ## Table of contents
 + [General Info](#general-info)